Home

 You picked the right bird to smoke!
 Smoked chicken is absolutely delicious and most importantly smoking it is one of the best ways to turn out moist succulent breast meat.

 To answer your questions specifically about charcoal is difficult because it really depends on the consumption of your smoker.
+When your cookout is over, just close the vents to your smoker and your fire will die so you don't have to waste any charcoal.

 If doing a whole chicken I work on 60 minutes per pound at 230°F but because you’re doing pieces you should be able to get away with slightly less.
 Smoking however is also a slow roasting process so even if you over do it on the time, your chicken will still be succulent.
 The temperature of the meat when cooked should be 165°F (74°C) for breast and 180°F (82°C) for wings and thighs.

-Try putting the pieces on pre soaked cooking plank, this helps too.
+Try putting the pieces on pre-soaked cooking plank, this helps too.

 To be sure about sealing the juices in, don’t cut up the bird, smoke it whole.
-Click here for my failsafe smoked chicken recipe.
+Click here for my fail safe smoked chicken recipe.

 One final point how to smoke chicken when doing a whole one - let it rest when the cooking is complete for a couple of hours (upside down) so that all the juices solidify in the breast.